 Sale Rugby Club

 Frederick Whittall was also an Oxford graduate who also represented Cheshire and served in 17th Manchesters.
 He was a master at Bromsgrove School prior to hostilities.
-Fellow Merchiston master and Queens College graduate, Edmond Fearenside, was another Cheshire player prior to Stanley.
+Fellow Merchiston master and Queens College graduate, Edmund Fearenside, was another Cheshire player prior to Stanley.

 Cheshire County Rugby

 Stanley left Buxton in 1908 and took up a new position as assistant master at Merchiston Castle Preparatory School in Edinburgh.
 The Buxton Gazette noted this move, noting Stanley had scored more than 50 against Hathersage in 1909 and performing the ‘hat trick’.
 The Buxton Gazette of 13 August 1910 repeated this lament in a summary of the local club “The team lacks a hitter, and it is in this department of the game that S. Kenworthy is so greatly missed.
 His batting was always brisk and the spectators never have a dull moment during his display: in fact he was described in one of the Manchester evening papers as ‘the Jessop of the Buxton team.”

 In a continuing rugby career at Merchiston Castle, Stanley represented Edinburgh Wanderers, scoring a try in a win against Greenock Wanderers in February 1910.
 The Wanderers also beat Hawick in November 1910, with Stanley scoring two tries.